tejbirwason/tejbirwason.github.io/about.md

 <br>

 Hi!
 I'm **[Tejbir Wason](http://about.me/tejbirwason)**.
-I'm a Junior Software Engineering student at UBC living in the beautiful city of Vancouver, Canada.
+I'm a Junior Software Engineering student at UBC graduating in 2016 with co-op.
+I live in the beautiful city of Vancouver, Canada.

 I love to read and write juicy code.
 I dabble with rails web developement, social bots, web crawlers, operating system concepts, digital system design, kinect motion and any emerging quantified-self technology I can get my hands on.